Healthy Homes Assessment Pipitea

 Home Assessments Pipitea for Rental Properties

-There are a myriad of things to check in the home assessment to see if your rental property meets all the basic requirements of Healthy Homes Standards.
+There are a myriad of things you should look for in a home inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
 The most common are:

-The repercussions of not having a Healthy Home in accordance with The Residential Tenancies Act and consequently being in the wrong of a tenant services ruling can be significant for landlords and property managers.
-For specialist assistance, get in touch today and book your rental properties home evaluation.
+The repercussions of not having the Healthy home in relation to lawful Residential Tenancies Act and consequently being on the wrong side of a tenancy solutions ruling could be significant for property managers and landlords.
+For professional advice, call today to book your rental properties house assessment.

 home assessments for rental properties